nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 Step 1 to 4:

 ![AddInterviewSequenceDiagram1](images/AddInterviewSequenceDiagram1.png)
-The activation bar of `LogicManager` is intended to not end since it continues being in the activated state.
+The activation bar of `LogicManager` is intended to not end since it continues being in the activated state for the steps that follow.

 Step 5 to 9: